sarafanshul/Someday/LOG.md

 	- ViewModel for activity 2 "done"

 - Date - 20-04-21
-	- Right swipe for "Nest Week" Added
+	- Right swipe for "Next Week" Added
 	- Recycler View Ordering Adjusting by Customizing DB Queries
 	- Implementation for change in subtext from inside added
+	- Swipible Menu added with settings and other options
+	- Shared Prefrences to Store Settings Data
+	- Notification Class Implemented
+	- Support toggle for removing notifications

 ## TODO
 ### Important